-1) First strategic blunder: over-investing on a single high-risk growth platform, namely war.
-Despite having only a 30% success rate between 1520-1550, Spain persisted in doubling down good money after bad and waged campaigns with the French, the Ottomans and the Protestant German principalities.
+… namely war.
+Spain continued doubling down good money after bad, despite having only a 30% success rate between 1520-1550.
+They waged multiple campaigns with the French, the Ottomans and the Protestant German principalities.
 Spain’s war efforts led to a net negative cash-flow of ~$1MM ducat/year.
 For example, a single campaign against France in 1544 cost $2.8MM ducat, more than the entire estimated net profit stream from Peruvian silver appropriation.
-By the time Spain lost its Invincible Armada at the coasts of England in 1588, it was struggling with an untenable 0.7-0.85 debt-to-income ratio.
-Focusing on a single, risky growth platform prevented Spain from diversitying its (non-sustainable) colonial profit stream into other sustainable growth industries.
+By the time Spain lost its Armada to England in 1588, it faced an untenable 0.7-0.85 debt-to-income ratio.
+Focusing on a single, risky growth platform prevented Spain from diversifying its colonial profit stream into other sustainable growth industries.

 To provide one illustration, in the first decade after its colonization windfall, Spain made almost no investments in its domestic logistics infrastructure.
 By the late 1550’s, inland transport still relied on ox-carts and mule trains.
 Its lagging supply chain capabilities severely impeded Agriculture and Textile sector growth.
 In general, sub-optimal investment in infrastructure prevented Spain from developing foundational innovations to increase productivity and ramp-up the manufacturing value chain (a lesson that the British learned well as they embraced Mercantilism in the 1600-1700’s).

-This led to ineffective policy decision making.
-Unlike the innovative Italian states or the emerging Dutch who employed professional bankers and merchants to devise investment strategies and economic policies, the Spanish Crown were hesitant to relinquish operational control and kept key management decisions “in-house”.
+This led to ineffective policy decision making.The innovative Italian states and the emerging Dutch employed professional bankers and merchants to devise investment strategies and economic policies.
+The Spanish Crown however were hesitant to relinquish operational control and kept key management decisions “in-house”.
 Despite their “divine” status, the King and his high ranking nobles were likely lagging in financial and business acumen compared to the specialists such as the Fuggers, Welsers or Medicis.